 The agreement is enforceable as long as a non-compete is written well and serves the employer’s interests but not broader than necessary.
 Many myths have come about regarding non-compete agreements, and it is much better to be safe and sure about any agreement you are signing as an employee.

 Non-competition Agreements that are Too Restrictive

 Non-compete agreements are designed to prevent employees from leaving and joining a competitor company.
-This type of agreement can be very restrictive, with some states limiting the enforceability or if fully enforced rendering it almost impossible for an individual who has left his previous job in that field to find work again.
-Non-competitive agreements may seem like they provide stability but really do not protect companies since competition brings innovation within any business climate
+This type of agreement can be very restrictive, with some states limiting the enforceability or, if fully enforced, rendering it almost impossible for an individual who has left his previous job in that field to find work again.
+Non-competitive agreements may seem like they provide stability but do not protect companies since competition brings innovation within any business climate.

 Non-compete agreements are preventing professionals from being able to find work in comparable jobs.
-Without properly written and phrased non-competes, professionals won’t be able to freely change employment when they need or want too.
-This has serious repercussions on this person’s life as it can mean that after years of education and skills training, he or she cannot get a job with the same pay anywhere else because there is no competition for these positions within their geographic area!
+Without properly written and phrased non-competes, professionals won’t be able to change employment when they need or want too freely.
+It has severe repercussions for this medical personnel’s life as it can mean that after years of education and skills training, they cannot get a job with the same pay anywhere else because there is no competition for these positions within their geographic area!